Maintenance Window Best Practices to Prevent False Alerts

 4. Use Recurring Schedules

-If a client has a weekly batch job every Wednesday at 3 AM, configure a recurring maintenance window instead of creating one manually each week.
+If a client has a weekly batch job every Wednesday at 3 AM, configure a recurring maintenance window in the dashboard (weekly, on the chosen day, time, and duration) instead of creating one manually each week.
+Set it once, and alerts during that window are suppressed automatically going forward.

 Use Maintenance History for Client Reporting